Matt-Tansley/partstrader-tech-test/GETTING_STARTED.md

 ### Step 4: Creating The Tests

+2 approaches for writing UI tests are:

+1. Long E2E tests that cover each user action step by step.
+2. Smaller 'focused' tests that test a specific piece of functionality.

+There are pros and cons to each.
+For the sake of this exercise, I have written long E2E tests.
+This is because we only have a couple of test cases with a well-defined list of steps, so it is straightforward to map these steps to the test cases.
+As the test suite grows, it may be better to review this approach and test the functionality described in test case 14 and 15 as smaller chunks.
+One downside of smaller chunk tests is that it does not truly test a fully end-to-end flow where we test the integration of each action with each other.
+However, a downside of long E2E tests is that they can take a long time to run, and if one step fails then it fails the whole test.

 Notes while making the UI tests:

 - Used Playwright codegen tool to help setup locators and basic test structure.